frcs/quizml/README.md

 As for the config file directory, if the templates are defined as a relative path, the template is searched in:
-1. the local directoryfrom which BBQuiz is called
+1. the local directory from which BBQuiz is called
 2. the default application config dir
 3. the install package templates dir

 ## Writing Your Own Templates

-Templates are rendered with jinja2.
-The [Template Designer Documentation](https://jinja.palletsprojects.com/en/3.1.x/templates/) provides complete information about how to write jinja2 templates.
+Templates are rendered with Jinja2.
+The [Jinja2 Template Designer Documentation](https://jinja.palletsprojects.com/en/3.1.x/templates/) provides complete information about how to write jinja2 templates.